Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Implementation} A translucent plane is pulled up from a window gap covered by the Cloak of Invisibility material (see Fig.~\ref{fig:materials}).
+A translucent plane is pulled up from a windowsill covered by the Cloak of Invisibility material (\Cref{fig:materials}b).
 Its height is proportional to the reduction of street noise from an audio file, smoothed with a lerp function.
 We capped the maximum height to match a seated user's reachable range, and accordingly limited the noise reduction to 2\% of the original volume.